openshift/hypershift/docs/content/how-to/aws/index.md

     - The **thick** lines are objects created by the CLI into AWS platform and needed by the Hypershift Operator to work properly

 !!! info
     Just to remark something already mentioned, the Hypershift operator expects that the components in AWS exists.
-The only htings that are automatically created are the **Private Links** and the **Elastic Load Balancer**
+The only things that are automatically created are the Components under **NodePools**, **Load balancer for Kube API Server** and the **Elastic Load Balancer**

 ### NodePools